Quansight-Labs/quansight-labs-site/posts/2019/08/labs-dask-update.md

 .. type: text
 -->

-This post provides an update on some recent [Dask](https://dask.org/)-related activities at Quansight.
+This post provides an update on some recent [Dask](https://dask.org/)-related activities the Quansight Labs team has been working on.

 ## Dask community work order